renenw/yr_parser/README.md

 ## TL;DR
 yr.no forecasts include point-in-time forecasts (for, for example, temperature), and forecasts that relate to a time range (for, for example, precipitation).

-This script turns yr.no forecasts into hourly forecasts, and summaries, that are simpler to understand, and easy to script into databases and other systems.
+This script turns yr.no forecasts into hourly forecasts, and summaries that are simpler to understand, and easy to script into databases and systems.

 ## Usage
 ```